 Harry’s focus on provenance, quality and high juice content has contributed to him striking gold with two major industry awards, firstly the CAMRA National Gold Award, for his Medium Farmhouse “Scrummage” cider, and then British Supreme Champion Cider for his Dabinett lightly sparkling cider.

 The rise in popularity of craft cider over recent years has come at the perfect time for cider maker Harry Fry, who established the family-run cider making business Harry’s Cider, at Long Sutton in Somerset, just seven years ago.
 His focus on provenance, quality and cider made from 100% cider fruit is yielding positive results already for the young cider brand, with growth of almost 50% year-on-year for three consecutive years.

 Formerly a dairy farmer, Harry started by making his own cider from the apples left in his father’s orchards, before fully taking over the orchards when his father retired.
-Harry’s Cider continues to be a family business through and through, with Harry’s partner Alison driving the commercial side of the business, and son Toby handling the social media marketing, outside events, weekly production, and assisting with orchard management.
+Harry’s Cider continues to be a family business through and through.
+Harry’s partner Alison drives the commercial side of the business, and son Toby handles the social media marketing, outside events, weekly production, and assists with orchard management.
 Harry’s daughters Lizzie and Jess also help with some of the many events that Harry’s Cider takes part in across the South West.
 Harvest time sees them out in the orchards, with Harry’s experience and instinct recognising exactly when to harvest and how to blend the fruit in order to create a fresh, appley and delicious cider.

 In Harry’s words “I try to make a better cider every year.
 It’s not easy but it’s about understanding the orchards and when to harvest, as well as the blending process.
 That’s what makes the difference between an ordinary cider and something special, which is what we’re always trying to achieve.”